fancypantalons/lillipub/README.md

 ### File uploads and media endpoint

-Lillipub supports basic multipart form POST file uploads, as well as acting as a standalone media endpoint, with a couple of restrictions:
+Lillipub supports basic multipart form POST file uploads, as well as acting as a standalone media endpoint, with the restriction that it does not support specifying URLs to externally hosted content.

-  - No support for alt text.
-  - No support for specifying URLs to externally hosted content.

 ### Front matter mapping